 On May 31, 2013, we sold an aggregate of 999,998 units representing gross proceeds of \$5,200,000 to certain accredited investors pursuant to a securities purchase agreement.
 Each unit was subscribed for a purchase price of \$5.20 per unit and consists of: (i) one share of our common stock, and (ii) a three (3) year warrant to purchase one half share of our common stock at an exercise price of \$6.50 per share, subject to adjustment upon the occurrence of certain events such as stock splits and stock dividends and similar events.
 The warrants contain limitations on the holders' ability to exercise the warrants in the event such exercise causes the holder to beneficially own in excess of 9.99% of our issued and outstanding common stock.
 The Company paid placement agent fees of \$170,000 to two broker-dealers in connection with the sale of the units of which \$30,000 was previously paid by us as a retainer.
 On July 29, 2013, we converted legal fees of \$29,620 into 5,696 units.
-In July 2013, two investors who had subscribed for an aggregate of 153,846 units for an aggregate purchase price of \$800,000 assigned their subscriptions to other investors.
-Such other investors each funded their subscriptions and such additional units were issued.
+In August 2013, we sold an an aggregate of 153,846 units representing gross proceeds of \$775,000 and subscription receivable of \$25,000.
+Additionally, we paid placement agent fees of \$35,029 and legal fees of \$42,375 in connection with the sale of units.

-Cyberfone Acquisition
+CyberFone Acquisition

-On April 22, 2013, CyberFone Acquisition Corp. ("CyberFone Acquisition Corp."), a Texas corporation and our newly formed wholly owned subsidiary entered into a merger agreement (the "CyberFone Agreement") with CyberFone Systems LLC, a Texas limited liability company ("CyberFone Systems"), TechDev Holdings LLC ("TechDev") and The Spangenberg Family Foundation for the Benefit of Children's Healthcare and Education ("Spangenberg Foundation").
+On April 22, 2013, CyberFone Acquisition Corp. ("CyberFone Acquisition Corp."), a Texas corporation and our newly formed wholly owned subsidiary entered into a merger agreement (the "CyberFone Merger Agreement") with CyberFone Systems LLC, a Texas limited liability company ("CyberFone Systems"), TechDev Holdings LLC ("TechDev") and The Spangenberg Family Foundation for the Benefit of Children's Healthcare and Education ("Spangenberg Foundation").
 TechDev and Spangenberg Foundation owned 100% of the membership interests of CyberFone Systems (collectively, the 'CyberFone Sellers'").